THE

 else than the necessity of an invariable concomitance between the perceived mark

-and the non-perceived object.
-It
+and the non-perceived object. it

 follows that the world ‘necessary’ must be referred to all the three aspects